Agricultural Conservation Easements

 - Easements are a partnership between the property owner and the conservation easement holder.

-Why place a conservation easement on your working property?
+Why place a conservation easement on your property?

 An agricultural conservation easement is an effective tool to preserve a property owner’s interests, support new farmers, and safeguard the economic wellbeing of rural communities.
-By placing an easement on a working property, the owner is helping to preserve rural lifestyles and local agricultural viability.
+By placing an easement on an agricultural property, the owner is helping to preserve rural lifestyles and local agricultural viability.
 Other reasons farmers choose to place an easement on their land include:

 - Protection of essential land uses that are under threat of development or fragmentation.

 - The landowner maintains control of the property and its operations.